fbrusch/actam_2023_2024/project_FAQ.md

 **FAQ for the ACTAM project presentation and evaluation criteria**

 **Q: Is it necessary to send code or other materials before the examination day?**

-A: No. All materials should be delivered on the day of the exam, in the form of a repository accessible on a sharing platform (e.g., GitHub, GitLab, etc.).
+**A: No**.
+All materials should be delivered on the day of the exam, in the form of a repository accessible on a sharing platform (e.g., GitHub, GitLab, etc.).
 The expected content in the repository includes:
 - The project code
 - A readme.md that:
   - Explains the project's purpose (e.g., a sequencer with automatic generation of something, etc.).
 Why is the project useful/noteworthy?